“Take me to the ocean” – Unknown

 Shallow Inlet Coastal Reserve in Yanakie is a natural and wild spot that affords brilliant Australian sunsets.
 At just $15, this campsite suitable for campers has clean drop toilets, water and no power.
 For the best beach access, request pitch 25.
 Not only are you opposite a small path to the ocean, but you are also not too far from the loo for a middle-of-the-night visit.
 This beach campsite is seasonal so be sure to check your dates before you travel and have cash for the lovely owners.

 You may also like Meals on Campervan Wheels.
+We also save money on drinking water by travelling with a Water-to-Go bottle.

 2. Jeanneret Beach Campground